Philippines–South Korea relations

 The Philippines–South Korea relations (Ugnayang Pilipinas at Timog Korea) are the bilateral relations between the Republic of the Philippines and the Republic of Korea.
-The Philippines has an embassy in Seoul, while South Korea has an embassy in Manila.
+The Philippines has an embassy in Seoul, while South Korea has an embassy in Taguig.
 The relationship between the Philippines and South Korea can be classified as strong as the two countries have historically been and continue to be close diplomatic and military allies.
 They are also significant economic partners in terms of trade, immigration, and tourism.
 They are both close allies of the United States.

 History

 Moon Soon-deuk, considered as Korea's first person to learn a Philippine language (i.e. the Ilocano language), was able to use his interpretation skills conversing with the five Filipinos who were shipwrecked off Jeju Island in 1801 and were able to return home after nine years.
 He was the first recorded Filipino interpreter in Joseon dynasty.

 Moon, a survivor of shipwreck himself, was a ray merchant who lived on Ui Island, drifted to Japan's Okinawa Island with his uncle and four other colleagues, and then ended up seeing the Philippines, Macao and China.
 They were hit by the typhoon while on their way home from another island nearby after purchasing some fish known as "hongeo".
 Moon had a flair with foreign languages as he acquired the language in Yeosong (Luzon) - possibly Ilocano language, and had a sharp eye for the way the people lived.
 He was able to describe the towns, churches, houses, and how people prepared food in the northern Luzon region.